★★★★★ 9.96/10 CheckatradeFully insuredFree inspections

 3) Repairs become harder

-Even simple jobs like checking for nail fatigue, leaks, or slipped tiles can become awkward if the loft side is sealed up.
+Even simple jobs like checking for nail fatigue, leaks, or slipped tiles can become awkward if the loft side is sealed up, which can delay any roof repairs you actually need.

 How to spot warning signs without climbing on the roof